Tax Guides

 The IRS $75 Receipt Rule: When You Don't Need a Receipt for Business Expenses

-Sampsa Vainio
+Sampsa VainioWritten by Sampsa Vainio

 What Is the IRS $75 Receipt Rule?

-Under IRS Publication 463 and Treasury Regulation §1.274-5(c)(2)(iii), you are not required to obtain a receipt for business travel, transportation, or entertainment expenses under $75.
+Under IRS Publication 463 and Treasury Regulation Β§1.274-5(c)(2)(iii), you are not required to obtain a receipt for business travel, transportation, or entertainment expenses under $75.

-This means for qualifying expenses below $75, a written log or record showing the amount, date, place, and business purpose is sufficient — you don’t need the original vendor receipt.
+For qualifying expenses below $75, a written log or record showing the amount, date, place, and business purpose is sufficient β€” you don't need the original vendor receipt.

 What Expenses Qualify for the $75 Exception?

-The $75 rule applies only to expenses that fall under IRC §274(d) — the “listed expenses” that normally require strict substantiation.
-Specifically:
+The $75 rule applies only to expenses falling under IRC Β§274(d) β€” the "listed expenses" requiring strict substantiation:

 • Business travel meals under $75: Breakfast, lunch, or dinner while traveling away from your tax home